thibaut-neoledge/azure-docs.fr-fr/articles/sql-database/sql-database-faq.md

 <properties
-   pageTitle="FAQ de base de données SQL Azure" description="Réponses fréquemment posées sur les bases de données du cloud et Azure SQL Database, le système de gestion de base de données relationnelle Microsoft (SGBDR) et la base de données en tant que service dans cloud." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Azure SQL Database FAQ" description="Answers to common questions customers ask about cloud databases and Azure SQL Database, Microsoft's relational database management system (RDBMS) and database as a service in the cloud." services="sql-database" documentationCenter="" authors="CarlRabeler"